trypromptly/LLMStack/web/docs/index.md

 ## Features

 **🤖 Agents**: Build generative AI agents like AI SDRs, Research Analysts, RPA Automations etc., **without writing any code**.
-Connect agents to your internal or external tools, search the web or browse the internet with agents.
+Connect agents to your internal or external tools, search the web or browse the internet.

 **🔗 Chain multiple models**: LLMStack allows you to chain multiple LLMs together to build complex generative AI applications.